carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ## Logging in
-The first step in using a cluster is to establish a connection from our laptop to the cluster, via the internet.
-We use a program called the Secure SHell or ssh for this. (make sure you have this program in your laptop and refer the *setup* section for more details).
+The first step in using a cluster is to establish a connection from our laptop to the cluster, via the Internet and/or your organisation's network.
+We use a program called the Secure SHell (or ssh) client for this. (make sure you have this program in your laptop and refer the *setup* section for more details).

 {% include figure.html url="" max-width="50%" file="/fig/connect-to-remote.svg"
  alt="Connect to cluster" caption="" %}